justinmnge/justinmnge/README.md

     <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Roboto+Mono&duration=3000&pause=500&color=18677F&center=true&vCenter=true&multiline=true&width=435&height=60&lines=Full+Stack+Web+Dev;Coding%2C+Creating%2C+Gaming" alt="Typing SVG" /></a>
 </p>

 I am a full-stack developer with over 15 years of experience in the Canadian Armed Forces, where I developed strong skills in analytical thinking, communication, leadership, and problem-solving.
-In addition to my professional work, I pursue indie game development as a hobby, channeling my creativity into building immersive digital experiences.
+In addition to my professional work, after pivoting to tech in 2024 and I am currently pursing indie game development as a hobby, channeling my creativity into building immersive digital experiences.

 My approach blends technical proficiency with a disciplined, strategic mindset, allowing me to turn complex ideas into practical, real-world solutions.
 I am passionate about software development and eager to contribute to a dynamic team where I can innovate, collaborate, and help bring impactful projects to life.